Kay's Copy

 What if I had NOT grown up in a Christian home?
 What if I grew up in a solid family, but with no spiritual formation?
 What if I had grown up in a dysfunctional home with lots of anger, maybe violent?
 How can someone believe in a good God after such hurtful experiences?

-OR what if I had a bad experience with “Christians” that helped me build my argument against Christianity?
+OR what if I had a bad experience with “Christians” that created resentment, mistrust and built my argument against Christianity?

 What if any of those were my back-story, and in adulthood as a bitter unbeliever, someone shared the good news of salvation with me?